raspberrypilearning/build-your-own-weather-station/en/step_2.md

 ## What you will need

 There are many different sensors available that you could use to make weather measurements.
-You don't have to use the exact same hardware to build your weather station, however if you choose different components you will need to also find (or write) a Python library that works with it.
+You don't have to use the exact same hardware that is described here to build your weather station, however if you choose different components you will probably need to also find (or write) a Python library that works with it.

 The specific sensors and components here were chosen after considering a number of factors:
 - Availability